Best Western Plus Travel Hotel Toronto Airport

 - 7.40 kilometer(s) from The International Centre, The International Centre is approx 500,000 square feet and hosts hundreds of shows and events each year.

 - 14.00 kilometer(s) from Wild Water Kingdom, Wild Water Kingdom is located in Brampton, Ontario, and was Canada's largest water-based fun park.
-The park has a variety of attractions, including water slides, a wave pool, lazy rivers and a variety of kids' pools.
+The park has a variety of attractions, including water slides, lazy rivers and more.
 As well, non-swimming activities such as batting cages and a climbing wall are available.
 The park is also home to a number of bars and cafeterias.

 - 23.00 kilometer(s) from Metro Toronto Convention, Metro Toronto Convention Centre